 'Galaxy mergers commonly trigger the enhanced star formation rate (SFR) of starburst galaxies along the far left wing of the BPT diagram' - where do you get this from?
 I am not aware of a clear study saying this - it is true that Galaxy Zoo classifications show a slight increase in the galaxies with 'merger' classification in this part of the BPT diagram but that does not in any way mean that they truly are mergers, nor that they SF is truly driven by merger activity (e.g. Robaina et al 2009 for a slightly higher z perspective).
+[ADDED CITATION AND REWORDED]

 You write: 'in such galaxies' - What does 'such' refer to here - starburst galaxies or those on the far left wing?
+[CLARIFIED]

 Page 3:

-'Similarly, at lower ionization' - Do you mean lower ionization parameter?
-Lower ionization in itself does not really make sense.

 'could likely be the result of starlight, non-thermal sources, or a combination of the two' - This is surely true in all cases and has nothing to do with where the galaxies lie in the BPT diagram as such.
+[I DIDN’T SWITCH ANYTHING HERE.
+I DISAGREE, AND WE SAID SOMETHING SIMILAR IN THE ICA PAPER, BUT THERE NO NEED TO ADD A PARAGRAPH EXPLAINING IT.]

 Paragraph starting: 'High ionization potential emission lines have historically signified AGN activity' - this is repeating the preceding paragraph, tidy up.

-Sharazi -> Shirazi
+[COMBINE WITH PREVIOUS SENTENCE]

 Page 4:

 'without any signs of AGN' - What does this in particular mean?
 AGNs may be present in many of the samples, but not detected with current facilities.
+[CLARIFIED]